duracell80/Storm2Shutdown/README.md

 Change the first few lines at the start of storm2shutdown.py

 ## Usage
-Run as straight python:
+Run everything once for debugging/demo:
 `
-$ python3 storm2shutdown.py
+$ ./s2s_once.sh
 `

 Run as bash loop: